department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content.md

 ## Use plain language alternatives for medical terms—or explain terms in context

 Use a plain language approach instead of medical jargon.
-If Veterans need to know a specific medical term that a health care provider may use, include the term and explain it in context with plain language.
+If they need to know a specific medical term that a health care provider may use, include the term and explain it in context with plain language.

 ### Use everyday words when you can